skggm/skggm/_pages/skggm-writeup.md

 is a regularization term that promotes sparsity \[[Hsieh et al.](http://jmlr.org/papers/volume15/hsieh14a/hsieh14a.pdf)\].
 This is a generalization of the scalar $$\lambda$$ formulation found in \[[Friedman et al.](http://statweb.stanford.edu/~tibs/ftp/glasso-bio.pdf)\] and implemented [here](http://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphLassoCV.html).

-__Note: perhaps an image of samples and precision matrix here__

-The suport of the sparse precision matrix can be interpreted as the adjency matrix of an undirected graph (with non-zero elements as edges) for correlated components in a system (from which we obtain samples). _Thus, inverse covariance estimation finds numerous applications in X, Y, and Z._
+The suport of the sparse precision matrix can be interpreted as the adjency matrix of an undirected graph (with non-zero elements as edges) for correlated components in a system (from which we obtain samples). **Thus, inverse covariance estimation finds numerous applications in X, Y, and Z.**

 In [skggm](https://github.com/jasonlaska/skggm) we provide a [scikit-learn](http://scikit-learn.org)-compatible implementation of the program (\ref{eqn:graphlasso}) and a collection of modern best practices for working with the graphical lasso.